Tariq-Monowar/Profile-Link/README.md

 Welcome to Profile-Link, a awesome (MERN stack) web application that allows users to create and manage their profiles.
 With Profile-Link, users can sign up for an account, login to their profile, and update their profile information as needed.
 This application consists of both a server-side and client-side codebase.

 ## Features
--User registration: Users can create a new account by providing their email address and a secure password.
+- User registration: Users can create a new account by providing their email address and a secure password.
 Once registered, users will receive a confirmation email to activate their account
--Login: Once registered, users can login to their profile with their email address and password.
+- Login: Once registered, users can login to their profile with their email address and password.

 ### `npm start`